Necktie: Skinny tie

-A skinny tie is a necktie that is narrower than the standard tie and often all-black.
+A skinny tie is a necktie narrower than a standard tie and often all-black.
 Skinny ties have widths of around 2+1/2 in at their widest, compared to usually 3–4 in for regular ties.
 Skinny ties were first popularized in the late 1950s and early 1960s by British bands such as the Beatles and the Kinks, alongside the subculture that embraced such bands, the mods.
-This is because clothes of the time evolved to become more form-fitting and tailored.
+This is because the clothes of the time evolved into more form-fitting, tailored styles.
 They were later repopularized in the late 1970s and early 1980s by new wave and power pop bands such as the Knack, Blondie and Duran Duran.

 "Pre-tied" ties and development of clip-ons

 Early illustration of a pre-tied clip-on tie.